 Yeah, when we get approached about those park site dedications, there’s kind of some minimum characteristics that we like to promote for a general park.
 Particularly if it’s in a neighborhood and it’s some sort of a remnant property.
 We like to see some amount of street frontage to allow for some parking or maintenance vehicle access.
 It also provides a little bit more of an inviting park area and allows the park to be identified a little more clearly than feeling like it’s in the back behind some people’s properties.

-We also look for two to three acres of area that is relatively flat.
-It depends on the size of the property that’s being conveyed, but a lot of times they’ll consist of like a stormwater basin or a creek area and you get a lot of site slope or something that’s fairly unusable.
-Kind of the last area that we really recommend when considering new park spaces is having a clear public access way or multiple access ways, if you can.
-It can be off the right-of-way, but it also needs to feel like its part of the public.
+We also look for two to three acres of relatively flat area.
+It depends on the size of the property that’s being conveyed, but a lot of times, they’ll consist of like a stormwater basin or a creek area, and you get a lot of site slope or something that’s fairly unusable.
+Kind of the last area that we recommend when considering new park spaces is having a clear public access way or multiple access ways if you can.
+It can be off the right-of-way, but it also needs to feel like it’s part of the public.
 By providing multiple access points, you can promote park use and the equity of park use.
 It also provides a more safe connection to any given park, particularly when it’s in a neighborhood, so it doesn’t always feel like you’re in somebody’s backyard.
-By having multiple access points, a broader exposure to the public street or the right-of-way, all those elements provide a better feel for the park and help to provide a better park space that the city’s going to be more interested in acquiring.
+By having multiple access points, broader exposure to the public street, or the right-of-way, all those elements provide a better feel for the park and help to provide a better park space that the city’s going to be more interested in acquiring.

 Project Scheduling and Reducing Delays

-Communication with the client, parks board, city, or whoever it needs to be, we want to have that communication upfront.
-Whether it’s a new park or just a piece of a park, everyone’s excited with getting this new space created and open to the public as fast as they can.
+Communication with the client, parks board, city, or whoever it needs to be; we want to have that communication upfront.
+Whether it’s a new park or just a piece of a park, everyone’s excited about getting this new space created and open to the public as fast as they can.
 So whenever, it’s the pressure of like, “Oh, we need to get this park open as soon as we can.”
 You know what happens, weather steps in and causes a delay, and that’s not a fun topic to try and step in front of a parks board, in front of your shareholder committee, and say, “Guess what?
-We’re delayed three weeks, because it rained and we didn’t account for it.”
+We’re delayed three weeks because it rained, and we didn’t account for it.”
 We want to have those conversations up front and have weather days built into the completion of this project.
 We want to have that conversation with the owner and the shareholder group first.
 We want to be upfront with our clients.
-They need to know that it’s expected and accounted for, weather is not going to be perfect for us for this entire project.
-We know there’s going to be some weather delays, because of what we’re experiencing and have experienced in the past years.
+They need to know that it’s expected and accounted for.
+The weather is not going to be perfect for us for this entire project.
+We know there’s going to be some weather delays because of what we’re experiencing and have experienced in the past years.

-Something that I’ve learned over many years of designing and administering construction when it’s going on, is just to spec local and spec simple.
-That plays into well of other conversations we’ve had on these podcasts about sustainability and climate change.
-The more local you can get for specing products obviously there’s less transit costs and smaller ecological footprint there.
+Something that I’ve learned over many years of designing and administering construction when it’s going on is just to spec local and spec simple.
+That plays into the well of other conversations we’ve had on these podcasts about sustainability and climate change.
+The more local you can get for specing products, obviously there are fewer transit costs and a smaller ecological footprint there.
 You’re supporting local businesses and really specing simple, specifying simple designs, easier designs to install obviously makes this whole construction process easier and your designs actually ended up looking better.
-I’m sure you guys can attest to that, to the years of experience you’ve had on site, and making sure designs are followed through.
+I’m sure you guys can attest to that, to the years of experience you’ve had on-site, and making sure designs are followed through.